 24) UDR – User Defined Routing Intelligent Network

-- The user is allowed to define the routing of outgoing calls through different network such as private, public, virtual or mixed network.
+- The user is allowed to define the routing of outgoing calls through a different network such as a private, public, virtual or mixed network.

-- As per time of the day, for example the call is routed to either public or private network whichever is cheaper.
+- As per the time of the day, for example, the call is routed to either public or private network whichever is cheaper.